 Is a using a VPN legal?
-It’s a legitimate question and the answer is not a simple yes or no. In most cases, it is perfectly legal for you to use a virtual private network to access the internet.
-There are some cases, however, where the activity you engage in or the country where you connect could make using a VPN illegal.
+It’s a legitimate question and the answer is not a simple yes or no. The legal status of VPNs varies by country, making it perfectly legal for you to establish a VPN connection to access the internet in most places.
+However, there are some cases where the activity you engage in or the country where you connect could make using a VPN illegal due to reasons such as censorship, surveillance, or national security.
 Here’s how you can know for sure.

 It’s crazy to consider that over the past couple years, a number of countries have begun passing laws banning Virtual Private Networks (VPNs).